Chimera-tools/ChimPipe/docs/source/manual.rst

 Gene pair similarity file (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of ChimPipe's filtering steps to discard actefactual chimeras is to filter out those chimeric junctions connecting genes that encode transcripts with a high sequence homology.
-To do this ChimPipe produces a matrix with information about the sequence similarity between annotated gene pairs.
-This step is done internally and takes around 1:30h.
-So, in case you want to run many samples with the same annotation, it is recommended to provide the matrix with the option ``--similarity-gene-pairs <MATRIX TEXT FILE>``, to avoid recomputing it for every sample.
+ChimPipe filters out artefactual chimeric junctions involving genes with high local sequence homology.
+These genes are prone to produce spurious misaligned split-reads connecting them.

+Before applying this filter, ChimPipe has to compute a sequence similarity between every annotated gene pairs.
+This is a time consuming step that takes around 1:30h.

+In case you plan to run many samples with the same annotation, it is strongly recommended to precompute the matrix and provide it with the option ``--similarity-gene-pairs <MATRIX TEXT FILE>``.
+Otherwise, ChimPipe will generate a matrix per each sample.
+You just need to execute ``ChimPipe/src/bash/similarity_bt_gnpairs.sh`` as follows:
-You can download our **pre-generated matrices** por human, mouse and drosophila annotations from :ref:`Downloads` section or you can produce your own matrix with the script ``ChimPipe/src/bash/similarity_bt_gnpairs.sh`` as follows:

         $ bash similarity_bt_gnpairs.sh annot.gtf genome.gem

-Please check out our :ref:`FAQ <faq-similarity>` section for more information about how the script works.
+Note, we supply **pre-generated matrices** for Human, Mouse and Drosophila in the :ref:`Downloads` section.

-.. warning:: Make sure you run ChimPipe with a similarity matrix generated from the annotation and genome you are using.
+.. warning:: Make sure you run ChimPipe with a similarity matrix generated from the same reference annotation and genome you are using.

 Execute ChimPipe